 This study shows that there may be more than one effective option for improving glucose control during exercise for individuals with type 1 diabetes.
 They do not have to rely on the insulin pump alone, and some may find administering degludec beneficial when exercising without their insulin pump.

 Diabetes Research Connection (DRC) is interested to see how this study plays out in the future and if more people can benefit from the hybrid insulin regimen while exercising.
 It is encouraging to see more options become available to help individuals better control their diabetes while improving their health and quality of life.
 DRC supports early-career scientists in pursuing novel research on type 1 diabetes by providing access to funding.
 The goal is to one day find a cure while also improving prevention, treatment, and management of the disease.
-Learn more by visiting http://diabetesresearchconnection.org.
+Click to learn more about current projects and provide support.